FrankC01/pysui/doc/source/pyconfig.rst

         make_active: Optional[bool] = False,
         alias: Optional[str] = None,
         persist: Optional[bool] = True,
-    )
+    ):
+        """Generate a new keypair."""

-Adding Keys to Greoup
+Adding Keys to Group
 ~~~~~~~~~~~~~~~~~~~~~
-If you do not want to generate new keys you can import existing keys into a group.
+If you do not want to generate new keys you can import
+existing keys into a group.

 .. code-block:: python